tomgp/devlog/_posts/2021-01-11-feature-detection-in-react-apps.md

 ---
 ## Problem

 You want to add some wizzy WebGL (or other not-universally available thing) to your React website.
-For sanity’s sake you want to do this once in one place in the code and, probably, separate from the [domain logic](https://en.wikipedia.org/wiki/Business_logic).
+You need to make sure the client running your code supports this feature.
+For sanity’s sake you want to do this once, in one place in the code, and probably, separate from the [domain logic](https://en.wikipedia.org/wiki/Business_logic).

 ## Solution